yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 # Conclusion

+> **Note -** The full source code for this tutorial can be found here: [main.go](https://gist.github.com/elliotforbes/9b8400ef5154eb3420e409aeffe39633)

 That's all we'll be covering in this initial tutorial.
 We've managed to successfully set up a simple GraphQL server that is backed by an in-memory data-store.

 In the next tutorial, we'll be looking at GraphQL mutations and changing our data-source to use a NoSQL database.